GT-STAR-Lab/MARBLER/README.md

 1. Create new Conda Environment: `conda create -n MARBLER python=3.8 && conda activate MARBLER`.
 - Note that python 3.8 is only chosen to ensure compatitbility with EPyMARL.
 2. Download and Install the [Robotarium Python Simulator](https://github.com/robotarium/robotarium_python_simulator)
+- As of now, the most recent commit our code works with is 6bb184e.
+The code will run with the most recent push to the Robotarium but it will crash during training.
 3. Install our environment by running `pip install -e .` in this directory
 4. To test successfull installation, run `python3 -m robotarium_gym.main` to run a pretrained model